The Frick Collection is pleased to present the following future special exhibitions. Click on the images below for more

 November 16, 2016 to February 19, 2017

 The Frick Collection is organizing the first exhibition to focus on Pierre Gouthière (1732–1813), the great French bronze chaser and gilder who worked for Louis XV and Louis XVI.
 The exhibition will shed new light on the artist’s production, life, and workshop through the presentation of twenty-one objects from public and private collections.
 Attributed with certainty to Gouthière, these works include clocks, vases, firedogs, wall lights, and mounts for Chinese porcelain and hardstone vases.
 The exhibition is organized by Charlotte Vignon, Curator of Decorative Arts, The Frick Collection.
 Based on new art historical and technical research, the exhibition and catalogue promise to transform our understanding of one of the greatest artists of eighteenth-century France.

 Turner’s Modern and Ancient Ports: Passages through Time

 February 23, 2017 to May 14, 2017

-Joseph Mallord William Turner (1775–1851), Britain’s greatest land and seascape artist of the nineteenth century, took on the theme of the port throughout his career both in monumental oil paintings and in watercolors.
-An insatiable traveler and an artist with a deep fascination with light, topography, and local traditions, as well as with classical antiquity, Turner brought an innovative approach to modern ports and imagined harbors set in ancient times.
-In the Spring of 2017, The Frick Collection presents Turner’s Modern and Ancient Ports: Passages through Time, a major exhibition that will bring together some thirty-five works by the artist from the 1810s to the late 1830s in oil, watercolor, and graphite, presenting contemporary views of cities in England, France, and Germany, as well as images of classical ports.
-Turner’s Modern and Ancient Ports: Passages through Time is organized by Susan Grace Galassi, Senior Curator at The Frick Collection; leading Turner scholar, Ian Warrell; and Joanna Sheers Seidenstein, the Frick’s Anne L. Poulet Curatorial Fellow.
-The exhibition will be accompanied by a fully illustrated catalogue, published in association with Yale University Press.
+Joseph Mallord William Turner (1775–1851), nineteenth-century Britain’s greatest land- and seascape artist, depicted ports throughout his career, both in monumental oil paintings and in watercolors.
+An insatiable traveler and an artist with a deep fascination with light, topography, and local traditions, as well as with classical antiquity, Turner brought an innovative approach to the depiction of both modern and ancient ports.
+In the spring of 2017, The Frick Collection will present Turner’s Modern and Ancient Ports: Passages through Time, a major exhibition that brings together some thirty-five works from the 1810s through the late 1830s in oil, watercolor, and graphite that capture contemporary cities in England, France, and Germany, as well as imagined scenes set in the ancient world.
+It will unite for the first time the museum’s two paintings of Dieppe and Cologne with a closely related, yet unfinished, work from Tate Britain that depicts the modern harbor of Brest.
+The exhibition is organized by Susan Grace Galassi, Senior Curator at The Frick Collection; leading Turner scholar Ian Warrell; and Joanna Sheers Seidenstein, the Frick’s Anne L. Poulet Curatorial Fellow.
+It will be accompanied by a fully illustrated catalogue, published in association with Yale University Press.